lunyamwis/lunyamwi-devops/README.md

-# boostedchat-site
+# lunyamwi-devops
-This is the main site for boostedchat
+This is the repository that handles all deployment functionalities for lunyamwi